DESIGN SYSTEM FOR MED DEVICES

 Applying Atomic Design to Design System Components

-Templates and Pages: Created templates to arrange organisms into interface layouts, adapting them for various device screens.
-Templates were tested in prototypes to validate the user experience across devices.
+Templates and Pages: Created flexible templates to arrange organisms into cohesive interface layouts, adapting them for various device screens.

 High Level View of Design System